coderefinery/git-intro/_episodes/02-basics.md

 ### Commit with preview of changes

-It is possible to see the changes being commited
+It is possible to see the changes being committed

 ```shell
 git commit -v